Caleb2005is19/solematr/README.md

 **Option A: Use the Admin Panel (Recommended)**

-If you already have an admin user, the easiest way is to use the UI:
+If you already have an existing admin user, the easiest way is to use the UI:
 1. Log in as an existing admin.
 2. Go to the **Admin Panel**.
 3. Navigate to the **Users** tab.